DestinationsTeamsStacksBlogWC26Index

 The game-day experience

-• Tailgating: Tailgating is not permitted around TD Garden.
+• Tailgating: Tailgating is not permitted in TD Garden parking facilities.

 Where to eat and drink nearby